mykolav/coollang-2020-fs/README.md

 Plus, F# is a low ceremony, low syntactic noise language.
 In this respect, you can think of F# as Python but statically typed.

  The code contains a notable deviation from [F# formatting guidelines](https://docs.microsoft.com/en-us/dotnet/fsharp/style-guide/formatting).
-The guidelines recommend camelCase naming for `let` bindings.
-But I use snake-case naming in `let` bindingis.
-It's just a personal preference for a hobby project.
+The guidelines recommend camelCase naming for all `let` bindings.
+But I use camelCase for function bindings and snake-case for value bindings.
+This way function and value binding are easier to tell apart at a glance.

 # Useful links